jayvaghasiya/3D-Gaussian_Splatting/README.md

 # Optimizer

-Hardware Requirements :
+### Hardware Requirements

-	CUDA-ready GPU with Compute Capability 7.0+
+- CUDA-ready GPU with Compute Capability 7.0+
- 	24 GB VRAM (to train to paper evaluation quality) Please see FAQ for smaller VRAM configurations
+- 24 GB VRAM (to train to paper evaluation quality)
+- Please see FAQ for smaller VRAM configurations

+### Software Requirements
-Software Requirements: 	Conda (recommended for easy setup)
+- Conda (recommended for easy setup)
-			C++ Compiler for PyTorch extensions (we used Visual Studio 2019 for Windows) CUDA SDK 11 for PyTorch extensions, install after Visual Studio (we used 11.8, known issues with 11.6) C++ Compiler and CUDA SDK must be compatible
+- C++ Compiler for PyTorch extensions (we used Visual Studio 2019 for Windows)
+- CUDA SDK 11 for PyTorch extensions, install *after* Visual Studio (we used 11.8, **known issues with 11.6**)
+- C++ Compiler and CUDA SDK must be compatible
 # Setup
 -> Do local Setup using following commands :